 Organized tour to San Juan Chamula – If you prefer to join a tour, it is possible and they normally include a guided visit to the church and a stop to the town of Zinacantan.
 You can inquire with a local travel agent or you can prebook your tour to San Juan Chamula to secure your trip.

-One day trip to Palenque + waterfalls
+12. One-day trip to Palenque + waterfalls

 If you decide to take this tour you can check out the local agencies in San Cristobal de Las Casas or you can prebook your tour to Palenque and Agua Azul.
 These tours don’t normally have a guide, it’s just a driver who takes you to the different attractions, and then you are free to explore.

 I warn you that you will need to hit the road at 3 am.
 I did it and it’s not fun.
-I wouldn’t do it again and if you have more time I would suggest you take a regular bus to Palenque and take tours from there to the waterfalls and the archeological site.
+I wouldn’t do it again and if you have more time I would suggest you take a regular bus to Palenque and take tours from there to the waterfalls and the archaeological site.
 It’s definitely worth it.
 I will talk about it in another post.